Questions & Answers About MRCA Parks and Trails During the COVID-19 Pandemic – Updated October 1, 2020

 THE LOS ANGELES RIVER RECREATION ZONE – 2020

-Is the Los Angeles River Recreation Zone managed by the MRCA open this year?
+Is the Los Angeles River Recreation Zone managed by the MRCA open?

 The Mountains Recreation and Conservation Authority (MRCA) is a local government public entity dedicated to the preservation and management of open space and parkland, watershed lands, trails, and wildlife habitat.
 The MRCA works in cooperation with other government partners to acquire parkland, participate in vital planning processes, provide natural resources and scientific expertise, and complete major park improvement projects.
 The MRCA manages and provides ranger services and fire protection for almost 75,000 acres of parkland that it owns and that are owned by the Santa Monica Mountains Conservancy or other agencies and provides comprehensive education and interpretation and leadership programs for youth.
 It is one of the lead agencies providing for the revitalization of the Los Angeles River.